Find Particular and Homogeneous Solution to Boundary Value Problem Fourier

 We would like to use separation of variables to write the solution in a form that looks roughly like:

-Here the would be the eigenfunctions.
+Here the

 The cannot be eigenfunctions since the time axis is semi-infinite.
 Also, Sturm-Liouville problems require boundary conditions at both ends, not initial conditions.